-An Idaho vehicle bill of sale is proof of the transaction between the vehicle’s previous owner and the vehicle’s new owner.
-In Idaho, you need a bill of sale both to transfer the title and to register your vehicle with the Idaho Transportation Department’s Motor Vehicle Division (DMV).
+An Idaho motor vehicle bill of sale is proof of the transaction between the vehicle’s previous owner and the vehicle’s new owner.
+In Idaho, you need a bill of sale to transfer the title and register your vehicle with the Idaho Transportation Department’s Motor Vehicle Division (DMV).

 A bill of sale is also legal documentation that can be used if the ownership of the vehicle is in dispute.

 Our template can guide you in writing your Idaho bill of sale for a vehicle.